PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 Method | Description
 :--- | :---
 StartAsync | Starts the taskbox service.
-StartAsync (TConfig config) | Starts the taskbox service with the specified configuration.
+StartAsync(TConfig config) | Starts the taskbox service with the specified configuration.
 StopAsync | Stops the taskbox service.
-ExecuteTask (`TTask` task) | Executes the specified task asynchronously.
+ExecuteTask(`TTask` task) | Executes the specified task asynchronously.
+CancelTask(int id) | Cancels the task with the specified id.
+GetRunningTasks() | Gets the running tasks.
-ExecuteTaskAsync (funcs) |  Executes the specified task asynchronously.
+ExecuteTaskAsync(funcs) |  Executes the specified task asynchronously.

 ### IBackgroundTaskboxQueueTask